10sr/term-run-el/README.md

   If NEW-BUFFER-P is given or called with prefix argument, generate new terminal buffer for running COMMAND.
 Otherwise, use the same buffer.
-In this case, old process in the buffer will be destroyed."
+In this case, old process in the buffer will be destroyed.

   This function is intended mainly to be called interactively.